-The Aquarium of the Pacific has joined with nineteen other aquariums across the country to raise public awareness of the threats plastic pollution in our ocean, rivers, and streams pose to aquatic life and ecosystem health.
+The Aquarium of the Pacific has joined with twenty-one other aquariums across the country to raise public awareness of the threats plastic pollution in our ocean, rivers, and streams pose to aquatic life and ecosystem health.
 As part of this campaign, the participating aquariums have pledged to eliminate plastic bags and straws at their facilities and significantly reduce or eliminate plastic beverage bottles.

 Plastic is found in almost every aquatic area on Earth — from the ocean, to lakes, to rivers.
 According to a recent study, over half of all marine mammals are impacted by plastic in their lifetimes.
 Aquatic animals ingest plastic, mistaking it for food, or can become entangled in plastic trash.
 It is estimated that about 8.8 million tons of plastic enter the ocean each year.

 Because plastic is not biodegradable, it remains in our environment permanently, simply breaking down into smaller and smaller pieces.
 At this time, it is unknown how this will affect the health of our environment and human health in the long term.
 However, plastic absorbs toxins in marine environments and when ingested by fish and other marine animals, these toxins may travel up the food chain.

 But we can make a difference.
 By using alternatives to single-use disposable plastics in our everyday lives and asking companies that manufacture plastics to make changes, we can help reduce the amount of plastic in our environment.
 Reduce your consumption of single-use plastics by carrying a reusable water bottle with you, using reusable shopping bags, and asking for beverages without a straw when dining out.